 Kindy3.5 - 5 years

-The Kindy area caters for children from approximately three and a half years until they leave for school.
+Our Kindy caters for children from approximately three and a half years until they leave for school.

 - We promote children’s self-help, curiosity, self-expression, self-esteem and independence.